-Join Gerry O'Brien for an in-depth discussion in this video Understanding the C# data types, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Understanding the C# data types, part of Learning C#.

 All programming languages have language elements.
 The language elements are the components of the language that you work with to create your code.
 C# has specific language elements that we'll focus on and in this case we'll talk about the data types.
 When we start storing information within our program, we have to be able to store that data in some form in the memory of the computer.
 And C# provides the data types for that.
 As we work with information in everyday life, it comes in the form of letters, numbers, words, what have you.